MariamAhmeddd/Apache-AGE-Coding-Test/README.md

 1. Ensure that you have a C compiler installed on your system (e.g., GCC).

+2. Switch to the `first_problem` or `second_problem` branch

-2. Save the code into a C source file (e.g., `fibonacci.c`, `calculator.c`).
+3. Save the code into a C source file (e.g., `fibonacci.c`, `calculator.c`).

-3. Open a terminal or command prompt and navigate to the directory where the source file is saved.
+4. Open a terminal or command prompt and navigate to the directory where the source file is saved.

-4. Compile the code using the appropriate compiler command.
+5. Compile the code using the appropriate compiler command.
 For example, using GCC.